apache/fluo-website/_posts/blog/2017-01-10-accumulo-summit-17.md

 author: Keith Turner
 ---

-Two Fluo talks were given at the [2016 Accumulo Summit][1] on October 11, 2016.
+Two Apache Fluo talks were given at the [2016 Accumulo Summit][1] on October 11, 2016.
 Below are links to the talks.

  * *Tips For Writing Fluo Applications* : [Summit page][2], [Slides][3], [Video][4]